CivicaDigital/MongoRocks/README.md

 We can also sort with the `$sort` stage.

 ### Exercise Thirteen: Sort and match
-1. Return the top ten documents, sorted by the number of courses they have enrolled in (ignoring whether they completed of not).
+1. Return the top ten documents, sorted by the number of courses they have enrolled in (ignoring whether they completed the course or not).
 1. Return the next ten documents.

 The first powerful stage is the `$projection` stage.
 This lets us change the documents as they come through, adding, removing and changing fields.  it's basic operation is the same as the projection object in the find method, that being you can either have a white list, or a black list, signified with `1` or `0` (`_id` still need to be explicitly excluded.